 Swap dinner plates for salad plates

-Eric Urquhart/ShutterstockA quick fix to the portion problem is to simply use smaller dishes.
-Eating off of salad plates instead of dinner plates or using children's bowls instead of large soup bowls can help you feel like you're still getting a full plate's worth of food but with less actual food on the plate, says Cornell's Food Lab.
-And don't forget to also leave the serving bowls in the kitchen to make mindless refills less convenient.
+Eric Urquhart/ShutterstockA quick fix to the portion problem is to simply use smaller dishes in an effort to lose weight without exercise.
+Eating off of salad plates instead of dinner plates or using children's bowls instead of large soup bowls can help you feel like you're still getting a full plate's worth of food but with less actual food on the plate, says Cornell's Food Lab Cornell's Food Lab.
+Check out these 50 things doctors wish you knew about losing weight.

 Content continues below ad